vnguyen01/vnguyen01.github.io/_posts/2020-06-14-getting-katex-to-work-for-github-pages.markdown

     touch _site/.nojekyll
     cd _site
     git add .
-    git commit -am 'update website html
+    git commit -am 'update website html'
     git push origin master -f
     ```

-Real Github users will probably scream at 10 and 11 but this is a big step for me.
-And so far it works.
+This is probably not the best practice when it comes to Git...but it does the job.